dattazigzag/content_marketing/datta/Art_1_Tiny_ML/README.md

 People talk about boring Industry applications, we want to have some fun … As designers and people who craft experiences we like to sketch in physical to understand the affordances and limitations of technologies and tools to be then able to craft better future, products, services and experiences.

-#### Motion (accelerometer data)
+### 👋🏻 Motion

 Motion input has many potential applications.
 For example, vibrations can help detect anomalies in industrial equipment, or as mentioned earlier, your smartwatch can analyze motion data to predict abnormal behavior.
+What if you want to study Raindeer's grazing behavior in Lapland 🦌 ? potentials are endless!

 In an example below, we used an off-the-shelf component (Arduino Nano BLE 33 sense) packed with various sensors which comes with a relatively powerful embedded microcontroller.
 With this, we quickly prototyped a system to collect and classify broad arm gestures, linking different motions to user-definable actions (think of the old "if this, then that" concept).